 Heather O. Petrocelli, 'Drag Me to Hell: Horror Film Meets Queer Spectatorship, Fandom & Performance' (2018-)

 Heather's research is focused on the LGBTQ+ horror spectator.
-Combining theoretical discourse, original empirical data, and a case study on drag queen Peaches Christ, this thesis will explore the relationship between queerness and horror film spectatorship, the cultural byproducts of queer fandom, and the reinvention of the horror genre through this creative cinematic consumption.
+Combining theoretical discourse, original empirical data, and a case study on drag queen Peaches Christ, this thesis will explore the relationship between queerness and horror film spectatorship, the cultural byproducts of queer fandom, and the queered reinterpretation and presentation of horror films.

 Andreea Ros, 'Gothic Contagion: Reproductive Themes in Gothic Representations of Infectious Disease' (2017-)